IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

     <meta charset="utf-8" />
 </head>
 <body>
-    <script src="bower_components/oidc-token-manager/dist/oidc-token-manager.js"></script>
+    <script src="node_modules/oidc-client/dist/oidc-client.js"></script>
 </body>
 </html>
 ```

-We have two HTML files because `oidc-token-manager` can open a popup to show the login form to the user.
+We have two HTML files because `oidc-client` can open a popup to show the login form to the user.

 ## JS Client - authentication